kenorb/katacoda-scenarios/corda-ansible-install/step10.md

 > Failed to download artifact net.corda:corda:4.1-corda: HTTP Error 404

 1. Verify the specified version and URL.
-2. Check code at `corda-ansible/tasks/source_maven.yml`{{copy}} for any clues.
+2. Check code at `corda-ansible/tasks/source_maven.yml`{{open}} for any clues.
 3. Verify path at Maven repository at <http://repo1.maven.org/maven2/net/corda/corda/>.

 ## Expected outcome

 After successful upgrade, your node should be up-and-running.
-To verify, please run:
+To verify, check its status by:

 - `systemctl status corda.service --no-pager`{{execute}}